Drago-03/GroqTales/README.md

 ## 🏁 Final Words

 Our journey building GroqTales during this hackathon has been exhilarating.
 We faced challenges in integrating AI with blockchain technology, but the learning curve was incredibly rewarding as we mastered new tools and frameworks.
 The breakthrough of real-time story streaming and the pivot to include comic-style narratives were fun and pivotal moments for our team.
 We're proud to present a platform that empowers creators to not only craft unique stories but also own them as digital assets.
 A huge shout-out to our team for the sleepless nights and endless creativity, and to the mentors and peers who provided invaluable feedback.
 GroqTales is just the beginning of our vision to redefine digital storytelling!
+Created by [Indie Hub](https://indie-hub-landing-page-git-main-dragos-projects-f5e4e2da.vercel.app)

 ---